hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 Before having a functional pipeline, a couple of things need to be done.

-To start, the data arriving through the Decoder is in dictionary format (the way JSON is cast), but the Apply Schema expects tables.
+The data arriving through the Decoder is in dictionary format (the way JSON is cast), but the Apply Schema expects tables.
 Therefore, let's use the dropdown on the left, looking for the Map cell.
 Map applies the map() function to the incoming data, transforming all data in the stream.
 In this case, as the output of the Decoder is a dictionary, and a table is expected, the only function to apply to the data is the q enlist.

 ![]({{ site.baseurl }}/assets/2023/12/19/basic_ppline_map.png)

-Furthermore, due to the high data density that can be received, it's better to introduce an intermediate step before writing, an Apply function.
-This function will progressively move the data to writing more "slowly," ensuring no issues with real-time database writing.
+> :warning: **due to the high data density that can be received, it's better to introduce an intermediate step before writing, an Apply function.
+This function will progressively move the data to writing more "slowly," ensuring no issues with real-time database writing.**

 ![]({{ site.baseurl }}/assets/2023/12/19/basic_ppline_apply.png)